Tics In Children: Types, Causes, Treatment And Prevention

 Image: Shutterstock

 1. Complex motor tics are abnormal bodily motions involving several body parts.
 It could also follow a pattern, such as bobbing the head while jerking an arm and then jumping up.
 Complex vocal tics involve meaningful words that may interrupt your child’s speech, such as repeated sentences, words, or phrases.
 The child may also show changes in breathing patterns.
-Your child’s voice may vary pitch or volume as a result of these vocal tics.
+Your child’s voice may vary in pitch or volume as a result of these vocal tics.

 Classification Of Tics In Children